84GHz/av-bootstrap-optimized/readme.txt

 == Description ==
 Custom Theme build for 84GHz,
-uses Bootstrap-Native-JS (no jquery) and custom compiled styles to be used with achtvier-blocks-optimized no sidebars no Hero/Headerbanners no bullshit
+uses Bootstrap-Native-JS (no jquery) and custom compiled styles to be used with achtvier-blocks-optimized (Gutenberg) no sidebars no Hero/Headerbanners no bullshit

 This theme will be an active project which we will update from time to time.
 Check this page regularly for the updates.